Wasappli/WAMapping/README.md

 ### Use the mapper

 First, create a store.
 This is a required step.
-I'm providing two stores on this repo: `WAMemoryStore` which relies on a simple `NSMutableSet` and `WACoreDataStore` which makes use of `CoreData`
+I'm providing two stores on this repo: `WAMemoryStore` which relies on a simple `NSMutableSet` and `WACoreDataStore` which makes use of `CoreData`.
 You can easily create your own store if you want to use `NSCoding` for example, go checkout the wiki.

 ```objc